ian1roberts/invaders/README.md

 ## Description

-This is a Python implementation of the classic arcade game Space Invaders, created entirely from scratch using Pygame.
+This is a Python and C++ implementation of the classic arcade game Space Invaders, created entirely from scratch using Pygame.
 All graphics and sound effects are generated procedurally without using any external assets.
+What's more ...
+Claude Sonnet 3.7 wrote it all with a few wacky prompts ...

 ## Features